jamesshore/quixote/src/descriptors/README.md

 Any type that isn't supported should be ignored (resulting in `undefined` being returned).
 The base class turns `undefined` results into a nice error message.

+If you use one of the pre-built descriptor base classes (such as `SizeDescriptor`), this method may already be implemented for you.

 Our `BackgroundColor` example converts a string to a `Color` value, but ignores everything else:

 ```javascript